Pseudoexpertise/Math-Odyssey-II/README.md

 ## Who is behind this?

 It's me, Oliver Lebold.
-I'm a college drop out with mathematics as a major and computer science as a minor.
+I'm a college drop out with mathematics as a major and computer science as a minor.\
 So far, there's not that much to say about me.
-I set myself the goal to create a math competition every year for self developement.\
+I set myself the goal to create a math competition every year for self development.\
 This year, I haven't dealt with mechanisms that would give this competition a more official status.\
-That would be one of my long term goals.
+That would be one of my long-term goals.

 ## How to participate?